 end;

-To invoke a method, such as Open
+To invoke a method, such as Open, on a TClientDataSet instance:

 procedure InvokeOpenMethod(RttiType: TRttiType; Instance: TObject);